Why are Globasa's truncated words irregularly formed?

-Secondly, as I mentioned, the meaning between the pair is most often not the same, so using the same pattern would then prompt the criticism that the truncated morphemes bear a semantically irregular derivation from their parent root words.
-There’s no way around it, these truncated words would be inconsistent either in form or semantically.
+Second, as I mentioned, the meaning between the pair is most often not the same, so using the same pattern would then prompt the criticism that the truncated morphemes bear a semantically irregular derivation from their parent root words.
+There’s no way around it; these truncated words would be inconsistent either in form or semantically.
 So wouldn’t it be better to avoid this truncation system altogether then?
 No, because the advantages of the system outweigh the disadvantages: They are easier to learn without creating a true irregularity.

-This shows that, contrary to all conventional wisdom, the system whereby affixes appear to have been randomly truncated from nouns and adjectives is actually preferable to a consistent pattern.
+This shows that, contrary to all conventional wisdom, the system whereby affixes appear to have been randomly truncated from nouns and adjectives is actually or at least arguably preferable to a consistent pattern.
 And it also shows that, strictly speaking, these morphemes were truncated not from Globasa words, but from the words in the original languages themselves!
 "Lil-" is not really truncated from "lile", even if we say so as a way to teach the affixes; instead, both "lil-" and "lile" came from the same source (from English, Danish and Hawaiian).

 I think that those who like Globasa intuitively understand the explanation above (or part of it), and therefore do not really feel any such "irregularity" with regards to truncated affixes and function words.